Chon (band): Homey, self-titled, hiatus, and disbandment

 They recorded their second album Homey with Anthony Crawford on bass.
 Since Pelisek's departure, Chon has had 3 touring bassists, including original bassist Esiah Camarena, who played bass during the Journey's Unplugged tour.
 Esiah returned as a full-time member of the band following his attendance on the Robot With Human Hair Vs. Chonzilla tour with Dance Gavin Dance.
 Touring bassist Brandon Ewing later went on to form Eternity Forever with drummer Ben Rosett (Strawberry Girls) and vocalist Kurt Travis.

-In April 2019, Chon performed on the Mojave Stage at Coachella (festival).
+In April 2019, Chon performed on the Mojave Stage at Coachella.
 Kenny G appeared as a special guest for their set.

 On June 7, 2019, Chon released their third full-length self-titled album, under Sumerian Records.

 On May 16, 2022, Mario and Erick announced that the band was going on hiatus via their Discord server.

 On February 6, 2024, guitarist Erick Hansel confirmed through an Instagram story that Chon had officially disbanded.